-"A deep, eloquent work that has transcended the time and place of its writing.
-It asks a question we can still hear today: can we be rigorous neuroscientists and yet create a more genuinely 'human' neurobiology that does justice to the existential struggles and experiences of human beings in distress!"

--Anne Harrington, Harvard University
+The Organism " Kurt Goldstein with a foreword by Oliver Sacks "A deep, eloquent work that has transcended the time and place of its writing.
+It asks a question we can still hear today: can we be rigorous neuroscientists and yet create a more genuinely 'human' neurobiology that does justice to the existential struggles and experiences of human beings in distress!" -Anne Harrington, Harvard University

-Psychology | Biology | Philosophy 424 pp. Published in 1995 Rights sold: German, Turkish by Gilbert Herdt
+Psychology | Biology | Philosophy 424 pp. Published in 1995 Rights sold: German, Turkish

-THIRD SEX, THIRD GENDER: BEYOND SEXUAL DIMORPHISM IN CULTURE AND HISTORY
+THIRD SEX, THIRD GENDER: BEYOND SEXUAL DIMORPHISM IN CULTURE AND HISTORY by Gilbert Herdt

-"Third Sex, Third Gender is a collection beautifully and thoughtfully put together from stem to stern; surely a sourcebook for years to come." -Journal of the History of Sexuality edited by Lynn Hunt
+"Third Sex, Third Gender is a collection beautifully and thoughtfully put together from stem to stern; surely a sourcebook for years to come." - Journal of the History of Sexuality